skrey/yellow-extensions/plugins/commandline/README.md

 How to execute commands?
 ------------------------
-Go to your Yellow installation, where the yellow.php is.
 The following commands are available:

 **php yellow.php**
 Show available commands